 111 N Sixth St, Lafayette, IN 47901

-The Long Center Concessions serves beer, wine, and select mixed drinks plus snacks and candies.
+Concessions offers soda, water, beer, wine, and select mixed drinks plus snacks and candies for purchase.

 *Please note the Long Center is a historic venue.
 There is no elevator to the balcony section.*

 · One Top Price Reserved Ticket in best available seating

 · One Post-Show Meet Greet + Photo Opportunity with Rodney Carrington

 Rodney Carrington is a multi-talented comedian, actor, singer and writer playing sold-out shows around the world as one of the top 10 highest-grossing touring comedians for the past two decades.

 A platinum-recording artist, Rodney's recorded eight major record label comedy albums, followed by three albums on his own record label, Laughter's Good Records.
 Rodney is fresh off the release of his latest album, "Get Em Out," (released 2019) which hit #1 on iTunes.
 His album "Here Comes the Truth” (released 2017) climbed to #3 on the comedy charts, accruing tens of millions of streams on Spotify and even spawned a Netflix special.